mamewotoko/malarm/README.md

 -- double touch of webview
 -- label text is updated when music is stopped or alarm is canceled -- check default config value
-- Design for tablets
-- use Actionbar ?
-- record wakeup time?
-- support shuffle?
 - fix bug when native player is used....
 - support podcast
 - support HVGA, WVGA, WVGA+ resolution
 -- http://developer.android.com/resources/dashboard/screens.html

+## Future work
+- support shuffle
+- use Actionbar
+- Design for tablets
+- record wakeup time

 ## Appendix
 ### How To Build From Command Line